Am I Addicted to My Phone?

 - Lost Time: Are you scrolling through social media for an unknown amount of time and neglecting your responsibilities?
 This is a red flag.

-Studies suggest that teenagers and young adults have the highest rate of cell phone and internet addiction.
+Research shows that teenagers and young adults have the highest rate of cell phone and internet addiction.

 What Makes Your Smartphone Addictive?